Evaluation of Cache Attacks on Arm Processors and Secure Caches: Appendix

 \begin{IEEEbiographynophoto}{Shuwen Deng} (S'18) received her B.Sc. in Microelectronics from Shanghai Jiao Tong University in 2016.
 She is currently a Ph.D. candidate at the department of Electrical Engineering at Yale University, working with Prof. Jakub Szefer.
 Her current research includes developing and verifying secure processor microarchitectures by self-developing timing side-channel vulnerability checking schemes, as well as proposing languages and tools for practical and scalable security hardware and architectures verification. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Nikolay Matyunin} (S'20) received his Dipl. in Computer Science from the Lomonosov Moscow State University in 2014.
 He is currently a Ph.D. candidate at the department of Computer Science at Technical University of Darmstadt, Germany, working with Prof. Dr. Stefan Katzenbeisser.
-His research interests include covert channels and physical side-channel attacks, security and privacy of mobile and embedded systems. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Wenjie Xiong} (S'17) received her B.Sc. in Microelectronics and Psychology from Peking University in 2014.
-She is currently a Ph.D. student at the department of Electrical Engineering at Yale University, working with Prof. Jakub Szefer.
-Her research interests comprise Physically Unclonable Functions, and cache side channel attacks and defenses. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Stefan Katzenbeisser} (S'98--A'01--M'07--SM'12) received the Ph.D. degree from the Vienna University of Technology, Austria.
+His research interests include covert channels and physical side-channel attacks, security and privacy of mobile and embedded systems. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Wenjie Xiong} (S’17-M’21) received the BSc degree in microelectronics and psychology from Peking University, China, in 2014, and the PhD degree from the Department of Electrical Engineering, Yale University, New Haven, Connecticut, in 2020.
+Her research interests comprise physically unclonable functions and side-channel attacks and defenses. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Stefan Katzenbeisser} (S'98--A'01--M'07--SM'12) received the Ph.D. degree from the Vienna University of Technology, Austria.
 After working as a Research Scientist with the Technical University of Munich, Germany, he joined Philips Research as a Senior Scientist in 2006.
 After holding a professorship for Security Engineering at the Technical University of Darmstadt, he joined University of Passau in 2019, heading the Chair of Computer Engineering.
 His current research interests include embedded security, data privacy and cryptographic protocol design. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Jakub Szefer} (S'08--M'13--SM'19) received B.S. with highest honors in Electrical and Computer Engineering from University of Illinois at Urbana-Champaign, and M.A. and Ph.D. degrees in Electrical Engineering from Princeton University where he worked with Prof. Ruby B. Lee on secure hardware architectures.
 He is currently an Associate Professor in the Electrical Engineering department at Yale University, where he leads the Computer Architecture and Security Laboratory (CASLAB).
 His research interests are at the intersection of computer architecture, hardware security, and FPGA security. \end{IEEEbiographynophoto}